redhat-cip/edeploy/docs/AHC.rst

 Getting the results
 -------------------
 At the end of the benchmark, results are stored in **<HEALTHDIR>/dahc/<benchmark_name>/<title>** directory.
-This directory is made of a series of subdirectories representing every *step-hosts* value and a couple of file like the yaml used for this benchmark.
+This directory is made of a series of sub-directories representing every *step-hosts* value and a couple of file like the yaml used for this benchmark.

-Every subdirectory owns directories named with the job name (like my_net_latency_test or my_udp_latency_test in the sample yaml file), i.e : */var/lib/edeploy/health/dahc/storage_load/2014_10_16-13h22/42/my_net_latency_test/*
+Every sub-directory owns directories named with the job name (like my_net_latency_test or my_udp_latency_test in the sample yaml file), i.e : */var/lib/edeploy/health/dahc/storage_load/2014_10_16-13h22/42/my_net_latency_test/*

 This is where results file are stored in addition of some metadata called *metrics* about the job duration, hosts information etc...